frederickfaria/rainy-hills/README.md

 **Servlet:**

-    MainServlet.java: Main servlet that get the request of browser with the user input using method post.
+    MainServlet.java: Gets the request of browser with the user input using method post and invokes que service using dependency injection.

 **EJB Service:**